pymc-devs/pymc-examples/examples/case_studies/Missing_Data_Imputation.myst.md

 ## Hierarchical Structures and Data Imputation

 Our employee dataset has more fine-grained structure than we've examined so far.
 In particular there are 100 or so teams which make up our employee pool, and we might wonder to what degree the propensity for satisfaction or incomplete survey scores are due to the local team environments?
 Could this be a factor in our patterns of missing data?
+We'll examine the reported empowerment scores by team and plot the regression lines by as predicted within each team by their reported `lmx` score.

 ```{code-cell} ipython3
 heatmap = df_employee.pivot("employee", "team", "empower").dropna(how="all")